US stocks fall as CPI rises

 US stocks dropped on Tuesday after hotter-than-expected inflation data for January spiked Treasury yields and raised doubts that the Federal Reserve would be able to cut rates several times this year, a key part of the bull case for the equity market.

+The Russell 2000 also suffered, tumbling nearly 4 per cent for its worst session since June 2022.

-The consumer price index rose 0.3% in January from December.
-CPI was up 3.1% on an annual basis.
-Economists polled by Dow Jones expected CPI to have increased by 0.2% month over month in January and 2.9% from a year earlier.
+The consumer price index rose 0.3 per cent in January from December.
+CPI was up 3.1 per cent on an annual basis.
+Economists polled by Dow Jones expected CPI to have increased by 0.2 per cent month over month in January and 2.9 per cent from a year earlier.

-Core prices, which exclude volatile food and energy components, rose 0.4% month over month and 3.9% from a year ago.
-Core CPI was expected to have increased 0.3% in January and 3.7% from a year earlier, respectively.
+Core prices, which exclude volatile food and energy components, rose 0.4 per cent month over month and 3.9 per cent from a year ago.
+Core CPI was expected to have increased 0.3 per cent in January and 3.7 per cent from a year earlier, respectively.

-The 2-year Treasury yield jumped above 4.63%, and the 10-year yieldtopped 4.29% following the CPI data.
-Tech shares including Microsoft and Amazon, which have steered the market run to record highs as rates declined, led the losses in trading Tuesday.
-Microsoft slid 2.2%, while Amazon fell 2.1%.
+The 2-year Treasury yield jumped above 4.63 per cent, and the 10-year yield topped 4.29 per cent following the CPI data.

-In corporate news, JetBlue Airways spiked 20% after activist investor Carl Icahn reported a nearly 10% stake in the airline.
-Toymaker Hasbro lost 3% after missing analyst expectations for the fourth quarter.
-Shares of Avis Budget Group slipped 22% on the back of disappointing fourth-quarter revenue.
+In corporate news, JetBlue Airways spiked almost 22 per cent after activist investor Carl Icahn reported a nearly 10 per cent stake in the airline.
+Toymaker Hasbro lost 1.4 per cent after missing analyst expectations for the fourth quarter.
+Shares of Avis Budget Group slipped about 23 per cent on the back of disappointing fourth-quarter revenue.

 European markets closed lower.
 London’s FTSE fell 0.81 per cent, Frankfurt lost 0.92 per cent, and Paris closed 0.84 per cent lower.